Financial Aid

 Summer Session

-For financial aid purposes, the Summer Session 2025 is treated as a trailer to the 2024-2025 Academic Year.
-This means that your aid eligibility is determined by the information on your 2024-2025 FAFSA as well as the amounts of aid you received (if any) during the previous Fall and Spring semesters.
-Some awards may require that you maintain a minimum half-time enrollment (UG = 6 credits, GR = 3 credits) throughout the entire Summer Session.
+For financial aid purposes, the Summer Session 2026 is treated as a trailer to the 2025-2026 Academic Year.
+This means that your aid eligibility is determined by the information on your 2025-2026 FAFSA as well as the amounts of aid you received (if any) during the previous Fall and Spring semesters.
+For information regarding class availability and registration fees, please visit the Summer Session website.

-Financial aid for the Summer term is limited to the Federal Pell Grant, Pacific Islander Scholarship and Federal Direct or Private Loans.
+Financial aid for the Summer term is limited to the Federal Pell Grant, Pacific Islander Scholarship and Federal Direct Loans or Private Student Loans.
 In general, you must meet the following criteria:

 • Be a classified student for the Summer term